Battle of Mello: Battle

 On the morning of 10 June 1358, the peasant army was lined up on the hillside near Mello, archers in the front rank, infantry behind them and cavalry forming an emergency reserve.
 The position was a strong one and the force of nobles, being weaker in numbers than their opponents, would have had difficulties in breaking through the peasant army's lines had the situation remained the same.
 However, Charles of Navarre had a plan to deal with the peasant leader Guillaume Cale before hostilities began, thus cutting the head off his opponent's army.
 A message was dispatched inviting Cale for treaty talks with the leader of the noble army, inviting the rebels to disperse unharmed.
-Cale was offered safe-passage through the noble-led army for the talks and foolishly agreed.
+Cale was offered safe-passage through the noble-led army for the talks and agreed.
 Once he entered the noble lines he was seized and thrown in irons.
 That evening he was tortured to death and the remnants of his army were scattered.
 The medieval codes of chivalry did not apparently apply to peasant leaders.

 With their leader gone, the peasant army's morale plummeted and their line fell apart, allowing a cavalry charge to break through their centre.
 This caused the peasants to break into a shapeless mass.
 This mass was then systematically exterminated, the charge led by Charles of Navarre.
 Significantly, even against such inferior opposition, the main body of the French noble army fought on foot demonstrating that they had learnt the lesson of the ineffectiveness of cavalry against archers in a secure position taught at the Battle of Crécy twelve years before.
 Many of the peasants were hunted down and killed on the spot, or later in great mass executions by beheading, hanging or even more violent deaths.